JHCode-Python/Purple_Place_VSE/README.md

 See LICENSE.txt for rules on copying and redistributing.

+Download the .zip folder for all the required files.

 This is a very bare-bones script to complete the Very Sharp Eye achievement in the game "Purple Place".